Northeastern-Electric-Racing/PM-Dashboard-v2/.github/pull_request_template.md

 It can be helpful to check the `Checks` and `Files changed` tabs.
 Please review the [contributor guide](https://github.com/Northeastern-Electric-Racing/PM-Dashboard-v2/blob/main/docs/ContributorGuide.md) and reach out to your squad if anything is unclear.
+Please request reviewers and ping on slack only after you've gone through this whole checklist.

 - [ ] All commits are tagged with the ticket number
 - [ ] No linting errors